 Contributed by: PhillipB, FreeTaxUSA Agent, Tax Pro

 Generally, no. In most cases, head of household filing status is only for a single person who provides shelter and support for a dependent who lives with them most of the year.
-However, there are a few rules that may allow a married person to file using the head of household filing status.
-For a legally married person to file using the head of household filing status, the following must apply:
+However, there are a few rules that may allow a married person to file using head of household filing status.
+For a legally married person to file using head of household filing status, the following must apply:

 - You must be filing a separate tax return.
 For example, the other filing status you would have chosen to use would be married filing separately.